clutterstack/where_machines/spec_to_options/lib/README.md

 ## What to do with the output

-Manually edit any schema modules you're going to use as necessary.
-For example, at the time of writing, the Fly Machines API makes extensive use of descriptions, but not anything like a `"required"` field, to indicate that a property is, in fact, required.
+Copy it into the Elixir project you want to use it in.
+You'll need Ecto in the project to get anything out of this.

+### For the Fly Machines API

+There are some properties that are required but don't have a `"required"` field or anything to indicate that.
 So if I want my app to use changesets to check that I haven't forgotten an `"image"` in my Machine `"config"`, I have to go to the `FlyApi.FlyMachineConfig` module and add `|> validate_required([:image])` to the changeset definition.

+As of 20 Oct 2024, I've noticed the following required fields inside schemas that I can't easily get programmatically:

+* `CreateMachineRequest` and `UpdateMachineRequest` need `config` (which itself has to be a `fly.MachineConfig`)
+* `fly.MachineConfig` needs `image`
+* `fly.EnvFrom` and `fly.MachineSecret` both need `env_var`, according to their descriptions

+The bash script `required_by_description.sh` adds these to the changeset definitions _by editing their module files_.
+This is brittle and ridiculous but saves me hand-editing all the files every time I regenerate them with the Mix task.

 ## Things I was shaky on before starting